IKEA Opens in Alabama: How Much Revenue Is at Risk for Birmingham Furniture Retailers?

 2. Accelerate the relationship with first-time buyers before they form the IKEA habit.
 The ramp-up curve means the window is narrow—the next six to twelve months are when new buyers in Birmingham will decide whether to drive to Huntsville or shop locally.
 Targeted outreach (move-in lists from the MLS, new-construction permits) matters now more than it did last year.

 3. Watch housing starts.
-The model confirms what practitioners already know: housing activity is the dominant driver of furniture demand.
+Housing activity is the dominant driver of furniture demand.
 If Birmingham’s construction pace holds, the market is large enough that both IKEA and local retailers can grow.
 If starts slow, the competitive pressure concentrates.

 Published: